Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Synthetic X-ray emission

 \section{Synthetic X-ray emission}

-In this section we outline the procedure to obtain synthetic X-ray emission of the hot ISM, AGNs and XRBs from the simulations, where we focus on the XRB emission model.
+In this section we outline the procedure to obtain synthetic X-ray emission of the hot ISM, AGN, and XRBs from the simulations, where we focus on the XRB emission model.